Black colleges see Kamala Harris as a much-needed champion

 Biden’s higher education plan includes a proposed $70 billion in spending for HBCUs and other minority-serving institutions.
 President Donald Trump’s administration has also sought to secure funding for Black schools.
 Between fiscal 2018 and 2020, the administration and Congress have approved roughly $200 million in funding for HBCUs, according to Lodriguez Murray, a senior vice president of government affairs at the United Negro College Fund.

+Howard has pursued another funding route as well, becoming the first HBCU this year to tap the bond market.
+The deal saw $837 million in demand for $209 million in bonds.
+A 10-year bond from that sale traded at 101.24 cents on July 20.

-Private donors have stepped up as well.
+Private donors have also stepped up.
 Philanthropist Patty Quillin and Netflix CEO Reed Hastings, who has a net worth of $5.9 billion, recently donated $120 million to the UNCF, Spelman College and Morehouse College.
 Philanthropist MacKenzie Scott, whose net worth is $60.5 billion, pledged $40 million to Howard, a record individual gift, and five other HBCUs.
-LeMoyne-Owen College in Memphis, Tenn., received a $40 million gift from the Community Foundation of Greater Memphis.
+LeMoyne-Owen College in Memphis, Tennessee, received a $40 million gift from the Community Foundation of Greater Memphis.

 Such donations make a big difference to the recipients, and HBCUs could benefit further from attention related to the Black Lives Matter movement and Harris’s place on the Democratic ticket.
 However, said Murray, the most important goal is the sustained and adequate funding that comes from recognition: “It’s not one person or one incident that makes the future or prospects of HBCUs, but it’s a trend – part of a larger trend in higher education where HBCUs are just starting to get the respect they’ve long deserved.”